paulstothard/ncbi_search/README.md

 -v
 ```

-Download 5 coronavirus genomes from the RefSeq collection, and save each
+Download five coronavirus genomes from the RefSeq collection, and save each
 genome to a separate file:

 ```bash